roadrunner-server/roadrunner-docs/docs/en/http/http.md

 So in this case the request gets into the `sendfile` middleware, then `gzip` and `static`.
 And vice versa from the response.

+## Request queues

+RR has an internal queue for requests.
+The `allocate_timeout` is used to assign a worker to the request.
+If your worker works for 1 minute for example, but `allocate_timeout` is equal to 30 seconds, after this timeout, RR will start rejecting the first request in queue.
+Then +30s for the second, and so on and so forth.